AdobeDocs/marketo-measure.en/help/marketo-measure-salesforce-reporting/new-report-types/creating-report-types.md

 ---
-description: Creating Custom [!DNL Marketo Measure] Report Types
+description: "Creating Custom [!DNL Marketo Measure] Report Types guidance for Marketo Measure users"
 title: Creating Custom [!DNL Marketo Measure] Report Types
 exl-id: 1d72a04f-6a2d-4607-ad09-3b025125156a
 feature: Reporting
+hidefromtoc: yes
 ---
 # Creating Custom [!DNL Marketo Measure] Report Types {#creating-custom-marketo-measure-report-types}

 >[!NOTE]
+>
 >You may see instructions specifying "[!DNL Marketo Measure]" in the documentation, but still see "[!DNL Bizible]" in your CRM.
 We are working to have that updated and the rebranding will be reflected in your CRM soon.

 Learn how to create custom [!DNL Marketo Measure] [!DNL Salesforce] report types.
 There are three different report types we recommend creating: Leads with Buyer Touchpoints (Custom), [!DNL Marketo Measure] Person with Buyer Touchpoints (Custom), Opportunities with Buyer Attribution Touchpoint (Custom).